 (now in Elko)

-Ruby Valley Station was a stop on George Chorpenning’s mail service, known as the “Jackass Express.”
+Ruby Valley Station became a stop on George Chorpenning’s mail service, known as the “Jackass Express.”
 Started in 1851, the line had 14 stations along its route from Salt Lake City, Utah, to Sacramento, California.
 The nickname derived from their use of mules, or jackasses.

 Ruby Valley Pony Express station